HackTheCite/paper-reviews/README.md

-# 🧠 Hack the Cite
+# 🧠 HackTheCite

 > **Hack** = Analyze, build, implement
 > **Cite** = Academic papers and research literature

-Welcome to **Hack the Cite** — where we take cutting-edge academic papers, dive deep into understanding them, and hack on the ideas to make them real.
+Welcome to **HackTheCite** — where we take cutting-edge academic papers, dive deep into understanding them, and hack on the ideas to make them real.

 ## 🎯 Mission